Hamra, a barn-like summer house in Sweden | DinellJohansson

 Hamra is a vacation home on the island of Gotland in Sweden.
 The owners had initially wanted to convert a barn into a summer house.
 When no suitable barn could be found, architects DinellJohansson instead designed them a barn-like home: a simple rectangular structure which is essentially one big open space inside.
 Keeping the design simple also kept the project cost within the client’s limited budget.

 Gotland has a tradition of building with stone and finishing the walls with plaster.
 To keep costs down, concrete block was substituted for the stone, but the plaster covering mimics the look of vernacular buildings.
-The corrugated steel sheet roofing is also commonly used for farm buildings on the island.
+The corrugated steel sheet roofing is also commonly seen on farm buildings on the island.
+The same corrugated steel was used as the ceiling finish.

 Within the open space interior are several sleeping quarters, a kitchen space, two dining areas and two sitting areas.
 That sounds like a lot, considering the floor plan is only 64 m2 (689 ft2).
 However, the sleeping quarters are pretty small and there are no washroom facilities; those are housed in a separate outbuilding.